kevintruong/til/Memory, Part 1: Heap Memory Introduction.md

 If `malloc` fails to reserve any more memory then it returns `NULL`.
 Robust programs should check the return value.
 If your code assumes `malloc` succeeds and it does not, then your program will likely crash (segfault) when it tries to write to address 0.

 ## Where is the heap and how big is it?
-The heap is part of the process memory and it has not a fixed size.
+The heap is part of the process memory and it does not have a fixed size.
 Heap memory allocation is performed by the C library when you call `malloc` (`calloc`, `realloc`) and `free`.

 First a quick review on process memory: A process is a running instance of your program.
 Each program has it's own address space.
 For example on a 32 bit machine your process gets about 4 billion addresses to play with, however not all of these are valid or even mapped to actual physical memory (RAM).
 Inside the process's memory you will find the executable code, space for the stack, environment variables, global (static) variables and the heap.